olneyhymn/ulsterworldly.com/content/post/ruth-longenecker.md

   - Congo
 ---

-_My great grandfather, J. Hershey Longenecker (1889–1978), retired Morristown, TN with his wife Minnie (1887–1966).
+<em>My great grandfather, J. Hershey Longenecker (1889–1978), retired Morristown, TN with his wife Minnie (1887–1966).
 Minnie died in 1966 after 51 years of marriage.
 About a year later, Hershey proposed to Ruth Margaret Engler (1903–2004), Minnie's niece.
 My great-grandfather died before I was born, but I remember many visits to my step-great grandmother in Maryville, TN where she lived until she died in 2004.
-What follows is a brief memoir "Grandma Ruth" wrote in 1995.
+What follows is a brief memoir "Grandma Ruth" wrote in 1995.</em>

 "God gave us memories so that we may have roses in December" — author unknown